Elekester/Starlit-Village/Catching Up.md

 Kvaris Camp Side Tasks reward about 300,000 EXP each.
 Stia Camp Side Tasks reward 600,000 or 750,000 EXP each.

-There are two Weekly Tasks for completing Leah May's Side Tasks (which reset daily).
-The amount of EXP you receive scales with level.

 ### Daily Tasks and Leah May's Side Tasks

 Completing your daily tasks will offer a moderate amount of EXP.
 There are two weekly Tasks with large EXP rewards for completing Leah May's Side Tasks.
 The amount of EXP you receive scales with level.